Singapore

 Deductible GST

 Businesses can refund the input tax by deducting it from the output tax.
 The input tax includes GST charged on goods supplied to Singapore and GST paid on import.
+Input tax is not recoverable for businesses that are not registered for GST in Singapore.

 Registration procedure